kevle1/inlay/README.md

 ![image](https://i.imgur.com/STPnU64s.png)

 A Discord bot to automatically send playable video embeds following a message from supported sites.
+Uses a variety of strategies to do so.

 [Demo](https://i.imgur.com/3nv6WET.mp4)